phoenixframework/phoenix_guides/0_overview.md

 - Cowboy is a small, fast, modular HTTP server supporting Websockets, SPDY and more.
 - Ranch is a socket acceptor pool for TCP protocols.
 It is also a standalone library for building networked applications.
-- Bullet is simple, reliable, efficient streaming library.
+- Bullet is a simple, reliable and efficient streaming library.
 - Sheriff uses parse transforms for type based validation.
 Sheriff also validates data dynamically using Erlang's type system with no extra code required.

 Cowboy has fantastic documentation.
 The Guides are especially helpful.
-Learning more about Cowboy will surely help you to understand of Phoenix more fully.
+Learning more about Cowboy will surely help you to understand Phoenix more fully.
 You can find links to relevant Cowboy documentation in the [Resources Guide](/Z_resources.md).